-Hours Attempted 1-15 16-30 31 and above + Minimum Cumulative GPA 1.50 1.75 2.00
+Hours Attempted 1 - 15 16 - 30 31 and above + Minimum Cumulative GPA 1.50 1.75 2.00

-Pace or Successful Completion of Course Work Attempted
+SAP Quantitative Requirement: Pace or Successful Completion of Course Work Attempted

 To be considered as progressing successfully, students must complete at least 67% of all attempted credit hours.
 Successful completion of a course is defined as a passing grade.
-Grades of W (withdrawn), F (failed), XF (unofficial withdrawal) or I (incomplete) are not considered successful completion.
+The following grades indicate successful completion of a course: A, B, C, D, and PP (pass for remedial courses).
+Grades of W (withdrawn), XW (Administrative Withdraw), F (failed), FF (fail for remedial courses), XF (unofficial withdrawal, unearned F - excessive absences) or I (incomplete) are not considered successful completion.
+Special Note: The "D" grade is only considered successful completion if earned in coursework in "Orientation", "Computer", and "Arkansas History".
+Otherwise, the grade of "D" earned for all other courses is not successful completion.

 Pace is calculated using the following formula: